Snowfork/snowbridge-app/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **NOTICE**
 The Snowbridge Team will not attempt to contact you outside of this issue.
-Make sure you are getting advise from a Snowbridge team member or contributor.
+Make sure you are getting advice from a Snowbridge team member or contributor.
 These issues are publicly viewable so do not post any private information.
 Please be aware of scammers who claim to be a team member.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]